Our products

 Picada ingredient Function

-Toasted almonds Thicken the sauce and provide texture and sweetness
+Toasted almonds Thicken the sauce and add texture and sweetness

 Raw garlic Intense aroma (different from cooked garlic in sofrito)